ardittristan/VTTButtonOverflow/README.md

 # VTT Button Overflow

-Makes the buttons on the left wrap around if they don't fit on the screen"
+Makes the buttons on the left wrap around if they don't fit on the screen.

 ## Installation